WorqHat/DNN-OpenCV-Classification-Android/README.md

 This contains the code for **Image Classification with OpenCV for Android**.
-For more information - visit [**Image Classification with OpenCV for Android**](https://www.learnopencv.com/image-classification-with-opencv-for-android/)

 ## Getting Started